TheJanusStream/symbios-avatar/README.md

 `cargo run --example dump` writes the albedo, normal, and ORM atlases as PNGs alongside the OBJs, which is the only real way to judge whether skin reads as skin.

+## Hair

+Hair is five regions of the head — scalp, brows, moustache, chin, and the flanks of the jaw — in two layers that agree about where hair may grow: a painted layer in the skin atlas, and low-poly card geometry standing off it.
+The follicle masks are measured from the built surface rather than the plan, so a beard's boundary lands on the jaw that was actually meshed.

+Each region wears a style from its own catalogue — crop, bob, long, tied-back or curly on a scalp; goatee, full or braided on a chin — with a cut (length, thickness, density, droop) and a root-to-tip sRGB pair faded along each card as vertex colour, so grey and dyed hair cost no texture and no draw.
+The whole catalogue at its greediest fits under a triangle ceiling the budget suite re-measures rather than quotes; a record that asks for more hair than the budget holds is thinned to fit, and everything under the ceiling builds bit for bit as asked.

 ## Motion